rhythmdhiman/payment-app/README.md

 # payment_app
-A graphical app made with flutter to manage daily payment activities.
+a graphical app made with flutter to manage payment activities